twei2001/JSFunFall2023/docs/InstallationGuideMac.md

 When it's finished, type `git --version` to confirm that it has installed.

+If you already have git installed, its a good idea to update it.
+If you installed with homebrew, run `brew upgrade git`.

 ## Node.js and NPM Packages

 Node.js is a JavaScript runtime engine.
 It allows you to run JavaScript programs outside of Chrome, Safari, Edge or another web browser.

-You will need to have the latest LTS version of Node installed as of February 2023 (18.x).
+You will need to have the latest LTS version of Node installed as of October 2023 (18.x).
 If you already have Node.js installed, type `node -v` in your terminal.
 If you do not have the latest version, you can do one of the following to things:

 1. [Upgrade Node.js with whatever you originally installed Node.js with.](https://flaviocopes.com/how-to-update-node/) If you have Node.js projects on your computer and you wish to maintain them, this could break your existing projects.
 2. Install multiple version of Node.js on your computer with NVM.
-See the _Node Version Manager (NVM)_ section of the [Linux Installation Guide](InstallationGuideLinuxAndNVM.md).
+See the _Node Version Manager (NVM)_ section of the [Linux Installation Guide](InstallationGuideLinuxAndNVM.md#node-version-manager-nvm).

 If you do not have Node.js installed, type this is your terminal: